isabella232/ios-client-sdk-1/README.md

     print("Log Upload Finished")
 }
 ```
-`BlueJeansSDK` uses `CocoaLumberjack` and should respect log levels set at the app level.
+`BlueJeansSDK` uses `CocoaLumberjack` and will respect log levels set at the app level.

 ## Meeting Service :
 This service takes care of all meeting-related APIs.
 Apart from meeting related APIs, the service also provides provides for several inMeeting services - ParticipantsService, AudioDeviceService, ContentShareService, PublicChatService, and PrivateChatService.